klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 ### Texture Resources

-There are various online repositories which offer photo textures for varying purposes and with different qualities, prices and licenses.
+There are various online repositories which offer photo textures for varying purposes and with different qualities, prices and licences.
 A large amount of these online resources offers PBR-compatible textures which means that it does not only provide image textures but also other data like normal maps, metallic maps, roughness/smoothness maps and ambient occlusion maps.

 Here is a list of such texture repositories: